plone/training/mastering-plone/volto_talk_listview.rst

 To be solved task in this part:

-* Create a view that shows a list of talks to allow an easy overview
+* Create a view that shows a list of talks

 In this part you will:

-* Register a react view component for listings
+* Register a react view component for folderish `Document` content types
-* Write the component
+* Create the view component

 Topics covered: